Martin Scott (English footballer): Barnsley

-When Barnsley sacked manager Keith Hill on 29 December 2012, following a defeat by Blackburn Rovers Scott was asked to help out caretaker manager David Flitcroft.
+When Barnsley sacked manager Keith Hill on 29 December 2012, following a defeat by Blackburn Rovers, Scott was asked to help out caretaker manager David Flitcroft.
 The arrangement came about after Scott texted to his friend to express his condolences over the managerial dismissal.
-Former Fleetwood Town manager Mickey Mellon also came in to help Flitcroft in similar circumstances.
+Former Fleetwood Town manager Micky Mellon also came in to help Flitcroft in similar circumstances.

 On 13 January 2013, the day after Barnsley won 2–0 at home to Leeds United, Flitcroft was named permanent manager with Mellon as his assistant and Scott as first-team coach.
+On 30 November 2013, Scott left Barnsley following the departure of Flitcroft.

+South Shields

+In October 2016, Scott was appointed assistant manager at South Shields alongside Graham Fenton.
+He took up this role alongside his full-time job as director of his own football academy.
+At Shields, the pair won promotion to the Northern Premier League and won the FA Vase in 2017.
+However, he left the club following Fenton's controversial sacking in January 2022.

 Personal life

-Scott's son Olly is also a footballer who currently plays for King's Lynn Town.
+Scott's son Olly is also a footballer who plays for King's Lynn Town.